gkapfham/cs111F2015/README.md

 with your development tools and your execution environment, then please open a new issue and I will attempt to resolve your concerns.

-Additionally, the HTML slides are displayed on modern Web browsers that run on the Ubuntu and Android operating systems.
-If the HTML slides do not correctly display on your Web browser, then I also encourage you to open an issue that I will attempt to handle.
+Additionally, the HTML slides have been tested on modern Web browsers (e.g., Chrome and Firefox) that run on the Ubuntu and Android operating systems.
+If the HTML slides do not correctly display on your Web browser, then I also encourage you to open an issue so that I can handle the problem that you have found.